 Opinion piece written by John Maroney, CEO, SMSF Association

-Direct property is an investment that self-managed superannuation fund (SMSF) trustees are likely to consider at some stage.
-In fact, direct property makes up about 15 per cent of all SMSF assets.
+Are you considering SMSF property investment?
+Direct property is an investment that self-managed super fund (SMSF) trustees are likely to consider at some stage.
+In fact, direct property investments make up about 15 percent of all SMSF assets.
 This has been the case consistently over many years, even as the total value of assets owned by SMSFs has increased.

-Owning direct property may have been the motivation to set up an SMSF initially.
-Or it may be the opportunity to have rental income received by the fund from a related business leasing commercial property owned by the fund, which adds to the retirement savings of the members of the SMSF who also own the business.
+Owning direct property may have been the motivation to set up a self managed super fund initially.
+Alternatively, it may be the opportunity to have rental income received by the fund from a related business leasing commercial property owned by the fund.
+This adds to the retirement savings of the members of the SMSF who also own the business.

 The clear advantages of owning direct property in your SMSF include receiving the rental income paid to the SMSF for use of the asset and a lower capital gains tax rate on disposal of the property.
 The rental income adds to your retirement savings and is taxed at the concessional rate of 15 per cent.
 Where the property is owned for greater than 12 months before sale, then only two-thirds of the resulting capital gain is taxed at the 15 per cent fund tax rate.
 Expenses of owning and deriving the rental income are tax-deductible, just as they are for any other rental property investment.

-However, unlike owning rental property personally, there are some specific rules and potential limitations about owning and renting property in your SMSF.
-Some important issues to keep in mind when considering the purchase of direct property include:
+However, unlike owning rental property personally, there are some specific rules and potential limitations of SMSF property investment, whether you are owning or renting.
+Some important issues to keep in mind when considering the purchase of direct property for SMSF property investment include: